 Prenatal diagnosis may be proposed to affected couples or parents for further pregnancies.

 MTS is transmitted in an X-linked recessive manner.
 Genetic counseling should be provided to affected families.

 Treatment of MTS is symptomatic and evolves over time.
 Hearing aids are used with variable success.
-For mild hearing loss, hearing device and cochlear implants are an option whereas hearing aids with visual clues are used in cases with more severe hearing loss.
+For mild hearing loss, a hearing device and cochlear implants are an option whereas hearing aids with visual clues are used in cases with more severe hearing loss.
 Management of dystonia and ataxia includes treatment with GABA β-agonists together with psycho-motor re-education and physical therapy.
-Other supportive measures include therapies for deaf-blinds addressing progressive sensory deficits, such as tactile sign language.
-In case of secondary complications: intravenous immunoglobulin may prevent infections in XLA.
-Furthermore, live viral vaccines should be avoided in case of XLA.
+Other supportive measures include therapies for the deaf-blind, addressing progressive sensory deficits, such as tactile sign language.
+In those with secondary complications, intravenous immunoglobulin may prevent infections in XLA.
+Furthermore, live viral vaccines should be avoided in cases of XLA.
 In adulthood, regular neurological evaluation (assessment for dementia and/or psychiatric manifestations) should be maintained.

 Prognosis is poor.
-The combination of deafness and blindness severely affects communication, while the ongoing movement disorder results in an aggravating unstable gait.
-There is a highly variable life expectancy ranging from death in teenage years, after rapidly progressive dystonia, to living into the 60's.
+The combination of deafness and blindness severely affects communication, while the ongoing movement disorder results in an increasingly unstable gait.
+Life expectancy is highly variable and can range from death in the teenage years (after a rapidly progressive dystonia) to those that live into their 60's.